arumugamlab/GALAXY_ALD_multiomics/README.md

 This workflow evaluates XGBoost feature-reduced models across the four clinical panels related to liver disease:**steatosis**, **inflammation**, **moderate fibrosis** and  **advanced fibrosis**.
 The objective is to identify the optimal number of features, selecting the model that used the fewest number of features while preserving at least 99% of the maximum average AUC.

+**Function used to generate data needed for Figure S4-S9 and table S5**.

 ### Dependencies

 Ensure these packages are installed: